 The Excel SKEW function calculates the skewness of the distribution of a supplied set of values.

-Where the number arguments provide a minimum of 3 values that make up the data set.
-These can be individual numbers or arrays of numbers and can be supplied to the function either directly or as a reference to a range of cells containing values.
+Where the number arguments provide a minimum of 3 numeric values that make up the data set.

-In the latest versions of Excel, you can input up to 255 number arguments to the Skew function, but in Excel 2003, you can only input up to 30 arguments.
+In the latest versions of Excel (Excel 2007 and later), you can input up to 255 number arguments to the Skew function, but in Excel 2003, the function can only accept up to 30 arguments.
+However, each number argument can be an individual value or an array of values.

 Column A of the above spreadsheet on the right shows 15 data values.
 The distribution of these values is shown in the chart below: